Fonterra, Ecostore and other Kiwi brands cash in millions on Singles Day

 Skincare brand Fernz had twice as many orders of their promotional offer on Singles' Day compared to a typical two-week-long promotional period.

-Singles' Day was huge for Auckland-based e-commerce retailer MYM.
-It made sales "significantly" above last year and 30 per cent its dream target, co-founder Andrew Cardy said.
+Singles' Day was also huge for Auckland-based e-commerce retailer MYM.
+It made sales "significantly" above last year and 30 per cent above its dream target, co-founder Andrew Cardy said.

 "Our sales items made up over 80 per cent of our sales on the day and we even sold plenty of big brand items that were not on sale."

-Cardy said Singles' Day sales combined with upcoming Black Friday and Cyber Monday were looking to crack its $1 million in sales in a single month.
+Cardy said Singles' Day sales combined with upcoming Black Friday and Cyber Monday meant the online retailer was likely to crack its $1 million sales target in a single month.

 Cult favourite with Chinese consumers, Antipodes, experienced a slight decrease in sales volumes in this year's event but it still hit its sales target.